 Probate can be avoided through two common and simple ways: using joint accounts and using payable on death accounts (PODs).
 These are also sometimes referred to as transfer on death accounts (TODs), in trust for accounts (ITFs), or Totten trusts.
 All offer advantages, but they're not without some drawbacks.

-The surviving owner or owners will simply continue to own the account when one account owner dies, if its owned jointly in the names of two or more people, and it's designated as having "rights of survivorship."
+The surviving owner or owners will simply continue to own the account when one account owner dies, if it is owned jointly in the names of two or more people, and it's designated as having "rights of survivorship."
 Probate won't be necessary with this type of account, and real property can also be held this way.

 The surviving owners need only provide the bank or investment company with a death certificate for the deceased owner.
 The deceased owner's name can then be removed from the account.